About the Project

 What are we proposing?

-We are developing an offshore wind project, called Norfolk Vanguard.
+We are proposing to develop an offshore wind farm called Norfolk Vanguard.
 The 1.8 gigawatt (GW) development area would be located more than 47km from the Norfolk Coast and would meet the electricity demand of around 1.3 million UK households.
-From the shore you won’t be able to see it.
+From the shore you would not be able to see Norfolk Vanguard.

 The scale of Norfolk Vanguard means it is classed as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 2008.
 There is a very clear process that we will follow, with many opportunities for you to get involved.

-We have now submitted our Scoping Report to the Planning Inspectorate and received a Scoping Opinion in response.
-You can download the Scoping Report today.
+In October 2016 we submitted the Scoping Report to the Planning Inspectorate and received a Scoping Opinion in response.
+You can download the Scoping Report from the documents page here.

 We hosted our first round of Public Information Days in October 2016 and the second round in March and April 2017 for local communities to continue their dialogue with us.
-Find out more here.
+Find out more on the consultation page here.